gtheilman/RxWars/README.md

 Once on the settings page, there is a link to the "database" page.

-Go into "Users" and change the admin password to something private.   **Make sure you also provide a real email address**.
+Go into "Users" and change the admin password to something private.
 The only way to recover a password is by requesting that the application send a password reset link by email.
 If you forget your password and have not provided a recovery email address, you are locked out of the application.
-You change the admin email address by clicking on the _Faculty_ menu item and then _View/Edit/Delete_.
+Since the package I'm using for the database view doesn't seem to allow changing the admin account email address, I'd strongly suggest immediately creating a new account (with a valid email address) and giving it admin rights.
+If you forget the admin password, use that new account to login.
+If you forget the *new* account password as well, you can have the system email a password reset link to the new account's email address.

 **Step 3:** Start the market